tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 * A large incumbent financial or technology company that is doing something interesting and new with technology.
 Examples include Goldman Sachs’ Marcus, JP Morgan’s JPMCoin, Facebook Libra, and Apple Card.

-* A smaller start-up that is not yet wildly successful, but that you find promising and interesting.
-This may include a FinTech company in your local area or a company with a new idea that you would like to learn more about.
+* A smaller startup that is not yet wildly successful, but that you find promising and interesting.
+This may include a FinTech company in your local area, or a company with a new idea that you would like to learn more about.

 #### 3. Conduct your research, using the case study template as a guide.

 We recommend that you use the case study template below in order to focus your research.
 You may lengthen, shorten, or––if necessary––remove sections from the template to accommodate the information available about your company.

-**Note** If you have chosen a project within a larger company (such as the Apple Credit Card), you may want to focus your research on the origins and scope of the project rather than on the company itself.
+**Note** If you have chosen a project within a larger company (such as the Apple Card), you may want to focus your research on the origins and scope of the project, rather than on the company itself.

 **Case Study Template**